Ninghao "Eric" Zhu | Assistant Professor

 Research

 Zhu’s research focuses on decoding human diseases via pioneering biosensing and tissue engineering technologies.
 He develops single molecule nanobiosensors to visualize the real-time RNA dynamics in live cells, revealing the disease mechanisms at the transcriptomic level and identifying potential therapeutic targets.
 Zhu recapitulates human disease models in vitro using tissue-engineered 3D organ-on-chip models.
 Focusing on modeling human microvasculature, his organ-on-chip models provide powerful platforms to study blood vessel inflammation and drug delivery.
-By integrating the cutting-edge technologies in biosensing and tissue-engineered human disease models, Zhu’s research provides crucial insights into the processes of cancer metastasis, Alzheimer's disease, and aging.
+By integrating the cutting-edge technologies in biosensing and tissue-engineered human disease models, Zhu’s research provides crucial insights into the processes of cancer metastasis, Alzheimer's disease and aging.
 His work empowers the early disease diagnosis and the development of new therapeutic treatments.

 Academic Highlights